It was a cold and gusty day today with a fine drizzle of mist.

 Hi everyone in Subiaco,

-Hurrah!
-We will now have somewhere else to be tied to apart from rubbish bins and light poles.
+We no longer have to put up with being tied to rubbish bins and light poles.

 We will post a more dynamic photo tomorrow.